In addition to the core academic subjects, our students enjoy a variety of special subjects that enrich, inspire creativity, and develop talent.

 For our middle school students we target participation as games and activities become more high level and competitive.
 Our goal is to foster the enjoyment of activity and sports.
 To “do your best” is our aim, as students channel the competitive drive into self -improvement and achieving their personal best.

-The goal of our Spanish curriculum is to introduce the students to a second language through conversation, reading, writing, games, and songs.
-We teach the students to speak, listen, and understand basic language used in everyday conversation.
-We have designed our curriculum to increase awareness of the Hispanic culture through positive experiences with the culture and people.
+The goal of the Spanish curriculum is to introduce the students to a second language through conversation, reading, writing, games, and songs.
+Students are taught to speak, listen, and understand language used in everyday conversation.
+The Spanish curriculum is designed to increase awareness of the Hispanic culture through positive experiences with the culture and people.
+As the students advance in their Spanish through their years at Edgewood, the curriculum gets more advanced.
+Students start with the basics, and then work up to full conversations through more intense grammar and verb work, while still having fun.